 - Bond did that to help companies sell $23 million in products but he makes more money selling his own stuff than helping others do it.
 Bond doesn’t want to write for others.
 He wants to write for himself and selling his own things.
 He’s very empathetic and wants to help and feels bad when a client’s back is against the wall and he feels the pressure.

 - Bond is more motivated by quality of life and solving problems vs. money.

 - He never felt he was living in his dad’s shadow.

 - "Having the Halbert name gets me in the door but I have to prove myself."

-- …get good at marketing…get good at writing…then start helping others and building a business around it.
+- Then start helping others and building a business around it.

 - It’s not just sitting down and writing.
 The thought process is where the talent and effort is.

 Quick trip to making good headlines.
 He and Lawton Chiles: